orbit-love/orbit-model/README.md

 Who can use the Orbit Model?

-**Developer communities**.
+**Product and developer communities**.
-Understand who's adopting your software so that you can build your community.
+Form a community of your most enthusiastic users and developers.

+**Community-driven businesses**.
+Learn who your most influential customers and help increase their reach.

 **Open source projects**.
-Keep track of who's opening issues and creating PRs so that you can build strong relationships with your individual contributors.

-**Community-driven businesses**.
-Get to know who your most influential customers are so that you can leverage how they're sharing your product and increase your reach to attract more customers.
+Build relationships that help convert users into contributors.

 **And anyone else focused on growing their community!**